deyanslavkov/revius/docs/architecture.md

 - `fs` may import: utils (no core, no db)
 - `utils` may import external crates only
 - `cli` modules: args imports clap, ui imports io stuff
-- All may import error, and any other needed common Rust imports for utilities
+- In addition, all modules may import error, and any other needed common Rust imports for utilities.

 Violation of these rules = architectural violation.